pedrospdc/kde-leapmotion-control/README.md

 You can check a demonstration of it at: https://www.youtube.com/watch?v=aXnqEHcZc_8

-Currently features screen lock, virtual workspace switching, mouse movements and click.
+Currently features screen lock, virtual workspace switching, mouse movements, click and scroll.

-Swipe for workspace switching, circle 3 fingers in order to lock your screen, point with a single finger to move cursor and tap that finger to click.
+**Workspace switching**
+Swipe

+**Screen lock**
+Shake 4 fingers circularly

+**Mouse**
+Point with one finger to move the mouse pointer
+Tap with one finger to click

+**Scroll**
+Scroll mode needs to be activated in order to use it.
+Hold your closed hand up for 1.5 seconds and the scroll mode will be activated.
+Pitch your open hand (4 or 5 fingers) down or up in order to scroll.
+Close your hand for 1.5 seconds to deactivate scroll mode.

 Requirements
 ============